NiclRich/inflationsdashboard-de/README.md

 To run this shiny web app, download the repository and run it with R Shiny and the necessary packages.
 You have to adjust the source code for the login credentials for the Genesis Online database (https://www-genesis.destatis.de/genesis/online?operation=sprachwechsel&language=en) in the file
 *vpi_plot_public.R* by inserting your login credentials and rename it to *vpi_plot.R*.

+The dashboard is also available under [https://inflationsdashboard-de.shinyapps.io/inflation/], which is hosted by shinyapps.io.
+However only 25 active hours each month are possible.